JeffreyMejia/c0124-code-solutions/react-multiple-components/react-multiple-components-notes.md

 - What are the phases in the React design process?
   Layout, followed by state, then finally events
 - How does data flow in React?
+  Through parent components down to the children.
 - How can children components modify state in their parents?
+  By lifting state or using props

 ## Notes